• Skip to primary navigation

 1. In a large skillet with deep sides (cast iron works too!), cook and crumble the sausage over medium heat until it is cooked all the way through and broken down into small pieces.

-2. Do NOT drain the sausage.
+2. Do NOT drain the sausage grease.

 3. Add the flour and stir together and let cook for a minute.